PaperMC/docs/docs/misc/hangar-publishing.md

 If you want to automatically publish your plugin to [Hangar](https://hangar.papermc.io/) on commits, you can use our [Hangar publish Gradle plugin](https://github.com/HangarMC/hangar-publish-plugin).

-After you have properly configured the `hangarPublish` task, you can manually publish it by running `./gradlew build publishPluginPublicationToHangar`, or have GitHub Actions automatically publish a version on every commit.
+After you have added the required `hangarPublish` configuration, you can manually publish it by running `./gradlew build publishPluginPublicationToHangar`, or have GitHub Actions automatically publish a version on every commit.